karolzlot/google-serp-django/readme.md

 ### Postgres

-Sqlite databases are not easy to use in dockerizes environment.
+Sqlite databases are not easy to use in dockerized environment.
 I switched to Postgres for Cloud deployment.
 Therefore I divided settings to be able to use those both databases

 ### Type hinting

 I use it in some places, but I still am not familiar enough to use it everywhere.

+## What could be improved in this project (if I could find time):

+- validation of form fields
+- better saving of last state of form fields, so user don't need to repeat entering settings
+- change of server in Dockerfile from interanal django server to faster `asgi` server, e.g. `Uvicorn`
+- choice of google domain and language, currenlty those are hard-coded to Polish version of google
+- handling of cookies and better coping with robot detection